Best Colleges for Creative Writing

 2. What is the Best College for Aspiring Writers?

-Hamilton College, the University of Iowa, and Agnes Scott College are some of the only schools offering majors in creative writing rather than just minors or courses.
+Emory University and the University of Iowa are some of the only schools offering majors in creative writing rather than just minors or courses.
 For those wishing to focus solely on learning how to write creatively, these universities are the best option.

 Duke University and Swarthmore College offer paid internship programs for their English students.
 Carleton College requires students to create original writing projects to build their professional portfolios, and Cornell University requires Creative Writing MFA students to edit and publish creative writing for the EPOCH Magazine.